litexlang/litex-official-documents/Tutorial/Fact.md

 # Factual Statement: Math is About Deriving New Facts from Established Ones

-> *“Mathematics is nothing more than a game played according to certain simple rules with meaningless marks on a paper.”*
-> — David Hilbert

 ## What Is a Factual Statement?

 The most fundamental concept in both mathematics and **Litex** is the **Factual Statement**.